zoonooz/zoonooz.github.io/_posts/portfolio/2014-12-22-ios-keykulator.md

 platform: ios
 ---

 After Apple announced that they allow developers to create custom keyboard in iOS8, I and my friend [@Gary](http://twitter.com/iamglimy) wanted to do a simple project using that API.
-We came out with the simple idea of calculator keyboard and we call it "Keykulator".
+We came up with the simple idea of calculator keyboard and call it "Keykulator".

 ![image](https://m1.behance.net/rendition/modules/148493749/disp/81ea7586156240bf8d0e185f7c7923a1.jpg)
 {: style="text-align: center"}